Course Director: Clare Morgan, MA, MPhil, DPhil, FRSA

 Ben Brown, MA

-Ben Brown is a playwright who read Law at Worcester College and taught at Brasenose and Balliol.
-His last play, Three Days in May (national tour and West End), won the Whatsonstage Best New Play Award in 2012 and, translated as 3 Dias En Mayo, the Mexican Theatre Critics Best Play Award 2016.
+Ben Brown read Law at Worcester College and taught at Brasenose and Balliol before his first two plays were produced by Alan Ayckbourn at the Stephen Joseph Theatre.
+His play, Three Days in May (national tour and West End), won the Whatsonstage Best New Play Award and, translated as 3 Dias En Mayo, the Mexican Theatre Critics Best Play Award in 2016.
 His other plays include All Things Considered (Hampstead Theatre and productions in Paris, Heidelberg and Sydney), Larkin With Women (TMA Best New Play and Express Play of the Year) and The Promise (Orange Tree Theatre).
 He also works as a screen consultant for Cuba Pictures, the production arm of Curtis Brown.
-Larkin With Women is being revived by Richmond Shakespeare Society in September, 2018.
+3 Dias En Mayo began its fourth season in Mexico City at the Teatro Helenico in the spring of 2019.

 Frank Egerton, MA

-Roopa Farooki is the author of six critically acclaimed novels (The Good Children, The Flying Man, Half Life, The Way Things Look to Me, Corner Shop, and Bitter Sweets).
-She has been shortlisted for the Orange Award for New Writers and the Muslim Writers’ Awards, and has also been longlisted for the Orange Prize (twice), the DSC South Asian Literature Prize and the Impac Dublin Literary Award.
-Her books have been published internationally in thirteen countries across Europe, and in the US, and she has written for The Guardian, The Telegraph and The Daily Mail.
-In 2013 she was awarded the John C Laurence Prize from the Authors’ Foundation for writing which improves understanding between races, and an Arts Council Literature award.
+Roopa Farooki is the author of six critically acclaimed novels (The Good Children, The Flying Man, Half Life, The Way Things Look to Me, Corner Shop, and Bitter Sweets) published with Headline and Pan Macmillan.
+She has been shortlisted for the Orange Award for New Writers and the Muslim Writers’ Awards, and also been longlisted for the Women’s Prize (twice), the DSC South Asian Literature Prize and the Impac Dublin Literary Award.
+Her books have been published internationally in thirteen countries across Europe, and in the US, and she has written for The Guardian, The Telegraph and The Times.
+In 2013 she was awarded the John C. Laurence Award from the Authors’ Foundation for writing which improves understanding between races, and an Arts Council Literature award.
 She has been the Royal Literary Fund Fellow for the University of Kent, and is studying medicine at St George’s University of London.
-Her sixth novel, The Good Children, was called “the outstanding novel of the year” by John Harding of The Daily Mail, in their 2014 Books of the Year feature.
-Following her 2016 shortlisting for the Commonword Prize for Children's Fiction, Roopa is currently working on diverse fiction for young people.
+Her sixth novel, The Good Children, was called ‘the outstanding novel of the year’ by John Harding of The Daily Mail, in their 2014 Books of the Year feature.
+Following her 2016 shortlisting for the Commonword Prize for Children’s Fiction, Roopa is currently working on diverse fiction for young people.
+Her new children’s series, The Double Detectives Medical Mysteries, will be launched by Oxford University Press in 2020.

 James Hawes MA, PhD

 James Hawes studied German at Hertford College, Oxford, before taking a postgraduate certificate in Practical Theatre and a PhD on Kafka and Nietzsche.
 He was a full time university lecturer for seven years until his first novel, A White Merc with Fins, was published in 1996.
 He has had two feature films released, starring Joseph Fiennes and Michael Sheen respectively, and was co-producer on both.
-His fifth novel, Speak for England (2005) predicted Brexit and has been adapted by Andrew Davies, though not yet produced.
-His sixth novel with Jonathan Cape, My Little Armalite was published in 2008, as was his controversial biography Excavating Kafka, which became the basis of a BBC TV documentary.
-Englanders and Huns, a richly-illustrated re-telling of the cultural lead-up to WWI, which was short-listed for the Paddy Power Political Books of the Year 2015.
-His latest book, The Shortest History of Germany (2017) has been widely hailed and is the Waterstone's national non-fiction Book of the Month for April 2018.
-He is Director of Creative Writing at Oxford Brookes University has been External Examiner on many other creative writing programmes, including the MA at the University of East Anglia.
+His fifth novel, Speak for England (2005), predicted Brexit and has been adapted by Andrew Davies, though not yet produced.
+His sixth novel with Jonathan Cape, My Little Armalite, was published in 2008, as was his controversial biography Excavating Kafka, which became the basis of a BBC TV documentary.
+Englanders and Huns, a richly-illustrated re-telling of the cultural lead-up to WWI, which was shortlisted for the Paddy Power Political Books of the Year 2015.
+His latest book, The Shortest History of Germany (2017), has been translated into over a dozen languages, and was the official #8 UK non-fiction paperback bestseller of 2018.
+He is Director of Creative Writing at Oxford Brookes University and has been External Examiner on many other creative writing programmes, including the MA at the University of East Anglia.

 Ella is an award-winning writer whose work has been performed throughout the UK and abroad.
-Her play Oil opened at The Almeida Theatre in October 2017 and her most recent show The Writer opened there in Spring 2018.
+In May 2019, her most recent play, Anna will open at The National Theatre.
+Previous to that - Oil opened at The Almeida Theatre in October 2017 and The Writer opened there in Spring 2018.
+Both works have since toured internationally.
 She is developing new work for The National Theatre, The Old Vic and Manhattan Theatre Club.
-She is also developing various projects for TV and film.
+She is also developing various projects for TV and film - she has recently worked on The Tales of The Unexpected for BBC One.
 Ella was a Thornton Wilder Fellow, and has twice been a MacDowell Colony Fellow.

 Belinda Jack, DPhil

 Belinda Jack is Fellow and Tutor at Christ Church, University of Oxford.
 Her highly successful publications include The Woman Reader, George Sand: A Woman’s Life Writ Large and Negritude and Literary Criticism: The History and Theory of “Negro-African” Literature in French.
 The Woman Reader was selected as a Choice Outstanding Academic 2012 title.
-As well as her five books, Professor Jack is widely published through her many articles, essays, chapters and reviews.
+As well as her six books, Professor Jack is widely published through her many articles, essays, chapters and reviews.
 Her recent articles and reviews have appeared in The Wall Street Journal, Literary Review, Times Literary Supplement, Times Higher Education Supplement, BBC History Magazine and Littérature.
-She is a regular on the BBC and international radio and television, as well as a frequent speaker at literary festivals throughout the British Isles and beyond.
-Professor Jack was the Gresham Professor of Rhetoric from 2013 - 2017.
+She is a regular on the BBC and international radio and television, as well as a frequent speaker at literary festivals throughout the British isles and beyond.
+Professor Jack was the Gresham Professor of Rhetoric from 2013 to 2017.
+Her latest book, Very Short Introduction to Reading (OUP), was published in April 2019.

 Alice Jolly, MA

 Alice Jolly graduated from Oxford University with an MA in Modern History in 1989.
 She has published two novels (What the Eye Doesn’t See and If Only You Knew) with Simon and Schuster.
 Her plays include Love Match and Before The Fire Burns Out, both of which were funded by The Arts Council and performed at the Cheltenham Everyman and the Cheltenham Festival of Literature.
 Her monologue A Blue Bonnet for Samuel has been performed at the Tristan Bates Theatre and at The Space, both in London.
 Alice won the V. S. Pritchett Memorial Prize awarded by The Royal Society of Literature in 2014.
-She published a memoir, Dead Babies And Seaside Towns, with Unbound in July 2014 which won the Pen / Ackerley Award in 2015.
-Her new novels, Between The Regions of Kindness and Mary Ann Sate, Imbecile, will be published by Unbound in 2018.
+She published a memoir, Dead Babies And Seaside Towns, with Unbound in July 2014, which won the Pen / Ackerley Award in 2015.
+Her novel Mary Ann Sate, Imbecile was published by Unbound in June 2019 and was one of the Walter Scott Prize Academy recommendations for 2109.
+Between the Regions of Kindness will be published by Unbound in 2109.

 Marti Leimbach is the author of several novels including Age Of Consent, published in July 2016 by Penguin Random House (USA) and Fourth Estate (UK).
 Her international bestseller, Dying Young, was translated into over fifteen languages and made into a major motion picture starring Julia Roberts.
 Her novel, Daniel Isn’t Talking, was also widely translated and a Waterstones summer read bestseller.
 Other novels include The Man From Saigon, Love and Houses, Sun Dial Street and Falling Backwards.
 Born in Washington DC, Marti graduated from Harvard and Radcliffe Colleges and was a Regent’s Fellow in the Creative Writing Program at the University of California, Irvine.
 Marti was shortlisted in the category of Innovation in Teaching in the Department for Continuing Education as part of the Oxford University Student Union Teaching Awards.